mkotsollaris/mkotsollaris.github.io/content/blog/CWV/index.md

 > This CWV measures the amount of pixels that are shifted from their original position.

 While there are many other web vitals, the Google Engine weights these core web vitals in a bigger magnitude than the others.
-As such, I decided to create a collection of strategies for optimizing these core web vitals.
+As such, I decided to create a collection of strategies for optimizing the core web vitals.

 ## Largest Contentful Paint (LCP)